Doctoral Internship in Health Service Psychology

 We are very excited that you are interested in our APA-accredited doctoral internship (program #111511).

 We hope that our website will give you easy access to information about our program, including our training goals, mission, and philosophy.
 In addition, we hope that you will get a good sense of the staff and atmosphere at Counseling and Psychological Services and the University Health Services at UC Berkeley.
-Our staff is committed to providing excellent training experiences which will support and facilitate your growth and development as a professional psychologist.
+Our staff is committed to providing excellent training experiences that will support and facilitate your growth and development as a professional psychologist.
 Our program includes intensive supervision, didactic training seminars, mentorship, and a broad range of clinical and consultation, and outreach experiences.

 We hope that after reviewing our materials you will find that our program is a good match with your own training needs and goals.